Enamel Jewelry: The Complete Guide to Styles, Care and Choosing Your Piece

 Storage mistakes everyone makes

 Keep them away from direct sunlight.
-UV exposure won't damage hot enamel, but it can fade cold enamel/resin over time.
+UV exposure won't damage vitreous finishes, but it can fade cold enamel and resin over time.
 A drawer or a closed jewellery box is better than an open display stand by the window.

 Humidity control matters too.
 Too dry and metal can become brittle.
 Too humid and you get tarnishing on the metal parts.
 A normal bedroom environment is usually fine.